Common Name: Great Plains Narrow Mouth Toad or Western Narrow Mouth Toad

 US States Location: Arizona, Colorado, Kansas, Missouri, Nebraska, New Mexico, Oklahoma, and Texas

 While the Great Plains Narrow Mouth Toad is called a toad, they are not considered a “true toad” from the family Bufonidae.
 “True Toads” have a parotoid gland behind their eye that contains their poison.
 The Narrow Mouthed Toads do not have this.
 The toads vary in color from gray, brown, and olive green.
 Males of the species usually have a dark, yellow throat.
 Their bellies are light in color with no markings, unlike the Eastern Narrowed Mouthed Toad.
 The toads have a pointed head that helps them eat ants and other small invertebrates.
-They even produce a toxin on their skin to protect them from ant bites.
+They even produce a toxin on their skin to help protect them from ant bites.